 MASTER BEDROOM SUITE

-This is a huge transformation from the former yellow timber, mural painted walls with slate covered floor.
-Upon entering you now get a sense of immense space and openness.
+Aesthetically, this was a massive transformation: yellow timber, mural painted walls and slate covered flooring to opulent modern industrial alongside the rest of the home.
+Upon entering the suite, you get a sense of immense space and openness.
 The lightness of the materials used with accompanying grey concrete look floor tiles and dark timber robes together create a luxurious outlet for our home owners.